Let Your Client-Focused WHY Drive Your Referrals

 Never fear!
 There’s another way…

-How to Ask for Referrals Using Your Personal Why
+How to Ask for Referrals Using Your Client-Focused Why

 The ‘V’ in the V.I.P.S.
 Method™ stands for “Value Discussion.”
 This is a conversation you have with your client to make sure that expectations are being met in your communication and overall working relationship.